 4. Applicants must submit a written proposal for consideration by the Awards Panel.

-5. Applicants must not be repeating a year of study.
+5. Applicants must have valid reasons if repeating a year of study.

 6. Students in any year of their full or part time undergraduate or postgraduate study will be eligible to apply.